Diffusion Model-Augmented Behavioral Cloning: Environment Task Details

 \myparagraph{Evaluation} We evaluate each learned policy with $30$ episodes and three random seeds and compare our method with the baselines regarding the average returns of episodes.
 The return of an episode is accumulated from all the time steps of an episode.
 An episode terminates when the agent is unhealthy (\ie ill conditions predefined in the environment) or the maximum episode length ($1000$) is reached.

 \myparagraph{Expert Dataset} The expert dataset consists of $5$ trajectories with $5k$ state-action pairs provided by~\citet{walkerdemo}.

 \myparagraph{Description}

 In the \antreach{}, the task involves an ant robot with four legs aiming to reach a randomly generated goal on a half-circle with a 5-meter radius centered around the ant.
 The 42D state includes joint angles, velocities, and the relative position of the goal to the ant.
 There is no noise added to the ant's initial pose during training.
 However, random noise is introduced during the evaluation, which requires the policies to generalize to unseen states.

-The \antreach{} is a 3D robot with four legs, each consisting of two links.
-The goal of this task is to control the four legs to move the ant toward the goal.

 \myparagraph{Evaluation} We evaluate the agents with $100$ episodes and three random seeds and compare our method with the baselines regarding the average success rate and episode lengths.
 An episode terminates when the agent completes the goal or the maximum episode length of $50$ is reached.